Coconut flour keto popovers are fluffy and delicious. They are wonderful for breakfast with sweet butter, honey or jam.

-These gluten-free and paleo coconut flour popovers are so delicious.
+These coconut flour keto popovers are so delicious.
 They are light and airy and have a mild, pleasant taste.
 They are wonderful with sweet butter, honey or jam.

-Do coconut flour popovers taste like traditional popovers?
+Do keto popovers taste like the real thing?

 No, they don’t.
-I love these popovers and make them often for my family.
+I do love them and make them often for my family.
 But before you make this recipe, do keep in mind that they are quite different from wheat flour popovers, so expectations should be adjusted.

 Like many coconut flour baked goods, these are slightly eggy.
 They rise in the oven as they bake, but not as much as classic popovers.